-In some systems, though pass holders tend to represent the majority of customers, their contribution to revenues is small and compensated to a large extent by occasional users who pay the full fare.
-However, the paradox resides in the fact that among the occasional users, there are those persons who do not have the means to buy a pass: the poorest people then pay the most.
+In some systems, though pass holders tend to represent the majority of customers, their contribution to revenues is small and compensated to a large extent by occasional users who pay a full fare.
+However, the paradox resides in the fact that many of these full fare users do not have the means to buy a pass: the poorest people therefore pay the most.